BootstrapJS/browser-requirejs-vanilla/README.md

     - `Public/index_dev.html` may be opened to test the app during development.
 It automatically bootstraps the application using the `main.js` module stored under `Library`.
 All dependencies are loaded dynamically
+    - Use `grunt server` to startup a correctly configured webserver to load the development files
 - `grunt build` creates a combined and minified build, which is stored under `Package`.
     - Opening `index.html` inside the `Package` folder loads the combined